codecombat/codecombat/app/assets/markdown/gd2.md

 *   Jailbreak
 *   Risk and Reward

-### Discussion
+### Closing Discussion

-*   When would you use the “spawn” event?
+**When would you use the “spawn” event?**

+Sample Responses:

+* The "spawn" event is used to control a unit's behavior when it is spawned into the game.
+* The "spawn" event is used to assign values to a unit's properties when it's first created.

-*   In a game, when would you want to specify how many enemies to defeat or items to collect?
+**In a game, when would you want to specify how many enemies to defeat or items to collect?**

+Sample Response:

-  *   Example: a game where you want to allow players to both pass and excel.
-Players must defeat a certain number of enemies or collect a certain number of things to win the game, but they could go for more to get a high score?
+*   A game where you want to allow players to both pass and excel.
+Players must defeat a certain number of enemies or collect a certain number of things to win the game, but they could go for more to get a high score.

+## User Interface Elements and Databases

+### Summary

+These levels introduce UI elements that allow the game to show interesting information to the player.
+These levels also introduce the game.time property and the `db.add(key, value)` command.
+Until now, every time a student loads and plays a level, the game is reset.
+In real games, programmers use databases to store **persistent** information, which is tracked between plays of the game, even by different players.

+### Opening Discussion

+**What are some ways that games give you feedback about how you are doing?**

+Sample Responses:

+*   Display the time you’ve taken or how much time is left.
+*   Display the number of enemies you’ve defeated.
+*   Display the number of points, coins, or other items you’ve collected.

+**What are some examples of information you'd want to save between plays of a game?**

+Sample Responses:
+* High Scores
+* Character level and experience.
+* Loot that you found.

+### Preview

+Tell students that this set of levels explores:

+*   Using UI elements to show interesting information to the player, and
+*   Using a database to store information between plays.

+Before beginning, students should be familiar with the following concepts:

+*   Objects and object properties.
+(GD1)

+### Levels

+Students should play the next two levels:

+*   Seeing is Believing
+*   Persistence Pays

+### Closing Discussion

+**Besides “time” and “defeated”, what other stats might you want to display in the UI of your game?**

+Sample Responses:

+*   Points
+*   Gems

+**Besides “plays”, “wins” and “total defeated”, what other stats might you want to track across plays?**

+*   Points
+*   Goals Achieved

 ## Mechanics: Time, Randomness, Defeat

+### Summary

+Games often use mechanics based off of **time** and **randomness**.

+Time is used to do things like gradually spawn enemies, or make the game get progressively more difficult the longer the player survives.

+If your game is the same every time the player plays, it might get boring... but randomness can add variety, surprise, and a bit of luck to spice things up every time someone plays.

+Using the **defeat** event, you can have something interesting happen when an enemy or ally is defeated.

-### Discussion
+### Opening Discussion

 **How do games behave based on time?**

+Sample Responses:

-There are two in particular: regular events (changing the game state based on time of day) or one-time events (the mission is unsuccessful if not completed in 5 minutes).
+*   Regular events (e.g., changing the game state based on time of day)
+*   One-time events (e.g., the mission is unsuccessful if not completed in 5 minutes).

 **When do games behave inconsistently, or randomly?**

-Examples:
+Sample Responses:

 *   A deck of cards is shuffled
 *   A character randomly moves about an area